d0k7/kasparro-ai-agentic-content-generation-system-dheeraj-mishra/README.md

 pytest -q

+Frontend User Interface

+Localhost Frontend: The system includes a local web interface where users can input a product name.

+Dynamic Content Generation: When a product name is entered, the system generates questions and answers dynamically using Puter (real LLMs).

+Users can interact with the system and see the generated content in real-time.

 Important Notes :

 Puter LLM Integration: The system uses Puter to interface with real LLMs (such as OpenAI) for dynamic content generation.